Coral spawning on the Great Barrier Reef

 Coral spawning is when coral simultaneously release their eggs out into the ocean for purposes of reproduction.
 Sometimes fertilised and sometimes not, both male spermatozoa and female ova are released during the masse event.
 The coral increase their chance of reproductive success by spawning at the same time as their counterparts.

 The event, known as coral spawning, is a phenomenal event that takes place on the Great Barrier Reef each year, as well as other reefs worldwide.
-Based on ideal conditions that revolve around moon cycles and water temperatures, the coral will all release their eggs on the same night each year.
+Based on ideal conditions that revolve around moon cycles and water temperatures, the coral will all release their eggs on the same night each year to coincide with the corals around it.

 Coral spawning events attract tourists from all over who wish to come witness the event.
 It is best seen while scuba diving at night, but snorkellers and above-water observers can also see the coral spawning from above when the larvae form streams on the surface of the ocean after they are released.
 The Great Barrier Reef covers a large area, meaning coral spawning may occur at different times on the reef, depending on local conditions.
 Ask us the best way that you can witness a coral spawning events.